-9.iii Faculty Grievance Committee
+9. iii Faculty Grievance Committee

 The Faculty Grievance Committee shall be comprised of the Faculty Chair, two faculty (one from each campus) elected according to the faculty by-laws, one other UVI employee appointed by the Provost and one at large member elected according to the Faculty By-Laws.
 The Faculty Grievance Committee is charged with managing grievances and complaints by forming hearing panels composed by members of the Faculty.
-It is the responsibility of the Faculty Grievance Committee to insure that all appropriate documentation be made available to all parties of the hearing and to call any witnesses requested by the panel in addition to those requested by the parties be called.
-The Faculty Grievance Committee will insure that the hearing panel's report is duly forwarded to grievant, complainant, and respondent and to the Provost.
-It is the responsibility of the Faculty Grievance Committee to report to the Faculty on all matters pertaining to the operations of the Grievance and Complaint process and when necessary to make recommendations to modify the process.
+It is the responsibility of the Faculty Grievance Committee to insure that all appropriate documentation is made available to all parties of the hearing and to call any witnesses requested by the panel in addition to those requested by the parties.
+The Faculty Grievance Committee will insure that the hearing panel's report is duly forwarded to the grievant, complainant, respondent and to the Provost.
+It is the responsibility of the Faculty Grievance Committee to report to the Faculty on all matters pertaining to the operations of the grievance and complaint process and when necessary to make recommendations to modify the process.

-9.iv Filing Procedures
+9. iv Filing Procedures